 216 W. Jackson Blvd.

-Chicago, IL 60606-6995
+Chicago, IL 60606-6995 (312) 899-4876

-The graduate program is designed so that students take a full credit load (9-12 hours) of classes during the first year on the JMU campus prior to the dietetic internship rotations.
-All M.S. degree requirements, including prerequisite courses and research, must be completed prior to the start of the internship rotations.
-Most of the graduate classes in dietetics are offered in the evening.
+The MS/DI program is designed so that students take a full credit load (9-12 hours) of classes during the first year on the JMU campus prior to the dietetic internship rotations.
+All M.S. degree requirements, including prerequisite courses, research and the comprehensive exam, must be completed prior to the start of the internship rotations.

-The internship involves six months of supervised practice in clinical nutrition, community nutrition, and food service management.
+The dietetic internship involves six months of supervised practice in clinical nutrition, community nutrition and food service management.
+Rotations are completed at one of five practice sites which are at varying distances from the James Madison University campus.
 Upon completion of the supervised practice competencies and all requirements for the M.S. degree, graduates will receive a signed Verification Statement and may apply for eligibility to take the Registration Examination for Dietitians.